What do you see when you’re listening?

 The first media art works – the result of two student camps in Altaussee and intensive preparation at the University Mozarteum Salzburg in co-operation with other universities and institutes – demonstrate a completely new way of experiencing Mozart’s music by means of contemporary visual interpretation.

-In their visual spectrum, the works scanning dimensions, Mozart contained!, At night, #beautiful and Queen of the Night open up spheres ranging from film noir to integrative art installations in public space.
+In their visual spectrum, the works scanning dimensions, Mozart contained!, At night and #beautiful open up spheres ranging from film noir to integrative art installations in public space.
 The starting-point for each visual creation was a work by Mozart.
 A social-media project, further film productions and a co-operation with the Vienna University of Applied Arts and its Fulldome / VR & AR Lab are currently in progress.

 Covid has unfortunately compelled us to postpone our sneak preview with an exhibition of the initial works until summer 2021.
 As a result, we are delighted to be able to offer a small insight into first works, accessible via the new website.
 Even if it cannot replace the analogue experience of live performances and exhibition, we hope you will enjoy a voyage of discovery, and we will be interested to see whether it will perhaps elicit suggestions for new projects.

 If you would like to register now for the sneak preview, please send us an e-mail at SpotOnMozArt@moz.ac.at.

 Stay safe and healthy –